FuelLabs/sway-applications/AMM/README.md

 An *automated market maker (AMM)* is a type of decentralized exchange protocol that determines asset prices algorithmically through a conservation function.
 Trades on an AMM take place between the user and the contract, rather than between two users.
 The liquidity pool of assets in an AMM is supplied by the users.
 Providing liquidity is incentivized via liquidity miner rewards.

-This application supports:
+This application supports

-- Depositing assets that can be
+- Depositing assets
-    - Used to add liquidity
-    - Withdrawn without adding liquidity
+- Withdrawing assets
-- Adding liquidity
+- Adding liquidity using deposited assets
 - Removing liquidity
 - Swapping assets